5 Steps to Financial Freedom

 The step to your financial freedom is investing in your retirement fund.
 Once you are out of your non-mortgage debt, it is time to invest for retirement systemically.
 For example, if your company offers a retirement plan, such as 401(k) or 403(k), you can start from here and invest your money to improve it.

 On the other hand, if your company does not offer a retirement plan, then, you can open an IRA Account and start saving money in it.
 At least 15% of your income should go to your IRA account so that you can create a comfortable retirement.
+Check out this loan amortization schedule for a $50,000 loan for 5 years.

 Pay off your Mortgage